nshore/dev-test-generalist/README.md

-#Instruction to set up Nick Shore Bike API Service
+#Instructions to set up Nick Shore Bike API Service

-Follow instructions as per README_original.MD to get Docker running with a Mongo DB container and test data.
+Follow instructions as per README_original.md to get Docker running with a Mongo DB container and test data.
 The application requires Docker running on ip address 192.168.99.100 and the port 27017.

 ##Additional